Well Woman Exam & Contraception Specialist

 “An IUD can stay in for up to 10 years.”

-Here in the United States is called Paragard.
 That one can stay in for up to 10 years.
-But again patient history is really important here because if you already have heavy periods, very painful periods, I like to set up the right expectations with my patients that this one can make your periods a little bit worse, it can, but not always!
+But again, patient history is really important here because if you already have heavy periods—very painful periods—I like to set up the right expectations with my patients that this one can make your periods a little bit worse—but not always.

 “Talk with your doctor”

 The last form of contraceptive that is going to be administered in the office by your physician is actually a shot called Depo-Provera (the brand name here in the US).
-It’s an injection that is given to you in either arm or in your buttocks region once every 3 months.
+It’s an injection that is given to you in either your arm or your buttocks region once every 3 months.
 Just like the hormonal IUD in your arm, it is progesterone only, and it’s given once every three months in the office.

 - Male permanent sterilization